followcrom/TT-TRacker/SURFACE.md

 journalctl -u gunicorn -f
 ```

-### Ensure all the domain names and IP addresses are added to the ALLOWED_HOSTS in settings.py
+### Allowed Hosts

-Django will return a 400 Bad Request if the request's Host header doesn't match any entry in ALLOWED_HOSTS.
+Ensure all the domain names and IP addresses are added to the ALLOWED_HOSTS in `settings.py`.
+Django will return a _400 Bad Request_ if the request's Host header doesn't match any entry in ALLOWED_HOSTS.

-### Verify that both services are running without errors:
+### Verify that both services are running without errors

 ```bash
 systemctl status gunicorn
 systemctl status nginx
 ```

-### Interaction between Nginx and the backend application (Gunicorn)
+### Interaction between Nginx and Gunicorn

 Run Gunicorn manually for debugging purposes: